Aimee Mann: Early life

-Mann was born in Richmond, Virginia, at the Medical College of Virginia on September 8, 1960.
+Mann was born at the Medical College of Virginia, Richmond, on September 8, 1960.
+She had two brothers and two stepbrothers.
 When she was three, her mother had an affair and became pregnant and her parents divorced.
 Mann was kidnapped by her mother and her new boyfriend and taken to Europe, where they traveled.
 Mann's father, a marketing executive, hired a private detective, who brought her back from England a year later to a new stepmother and two stepbrothers.
-Mann said her father was "like a stranger" when they were reunited, and she did not see her mother again until she was 14.
-She said the episode gave her post-traumatic stress disorder and anxiety around travelling later in life.
-She forgave her mother decades later, saying she had been "trapped on every side".
+Mann said her father seemed "like a stranger" when they were reunited.
+The kidnapping gave Mann post-traumatic stress disorder and anxiety around traveling later in life.
+She did not see her mother again until she was 14.
+She forgave her decades later, saying her mother had been "trapped on every side".

 Mann grew up in Bon Air, Virginia, and attended Midlothian High School in Chesterfield County.
+She was withdrawn and would not talk, and her father and stepmother sent her to a psychiatrist.
 Her drama teacher recalled her as "kind of an insecure kid, very quiet, very introspective … When she did start talking, she was worth listening to."
-When she was 12, Mann told her family she wanted to learn to play the bass guitar.
-Her family ridiculed her, saying it was unladylike, and she did not take up the bass until later: "When I grew up, I was in charge of my own life.
-I became serious about music.
-I finally learned how to play bass.
-What they thought didn't matter."
-She learned to play her brother's guitar when she was confined to bed with glandular fever at the age of 12.

-As a teenager, Mann enjoyed David Bowie and Iggy Pop, and found punk and new wave music inspiring.
+Mann learned to play her brother's guitar when she was confined to bed with glandular fever at the age of 12.
+As a teenager, she enjoyed David Bowie and Iggy Pop and was inspired by punk and new wave music.
 She said: "[It] was so interesting, so inventive – literally do whatever you want.
 That Patti Smith was out there and people were accepting her?
 Oh my God, there's a way out."

-Feeling she did not fit in the "normal world", Mann enrolled in Berklee College of Music in Boston, Massachusetts, in 1978, and studied bass guitar.
+In 1978, feeling she did not fit in the "normal world", Mann enrolled in Berklee College of Music in Boston to study bass guitar.
+She had wanted to learn the bass as a child, but her family ridiculed her, saying it was unladylike.
+She lived on $25 a week, running in the mornings and practicing intensely.
 After 18 months, she dropped out and joined the Boston punk band the Young Snakes on bass.
 She was unhappy in the band, saying the other members objected to her writing love songs or music they considered too melodic.
 She joined the band Ministry, which she said helped her learn to write songs efficiently.
 In the early 1980s, she worked at Newbury Comics in Massachusetts.